LeonardoZanotti/host-a-website-in-tor-with-nginx/README.md

 Save (CTRL + S) and exit (CTRL + X).

-Lets do a test in Ngix to see if all is ok:
+Lets do a test in Nginx to see if all is ok:

 ```bash
 $ sudo nginx -t